Language selection

 Canada, like many other countries, has passed laws against corrupt practices.
 The Corruption of Foreign Public Officials Act makes it a criminal offence to bribe a foreign public official in the course of business.
 This includes facilitation payments which are those made to foreign public officials to secure or expedite the performance of acts of a routine nature that are within the scope of the official's duties.
 Businesses convicted under the Corruption of Foreign Public Officials Act could face heavy fines and individuals could be sentenced to a maximum of five years in jail.

 For more information, please see the Department of Justice's Guide to the Act.
-For a plain-language guide to this legislation, download EDC's pamphlet, Keeping Corruption Out (PDF).
+For a plain-language guide to this legislation, download EDC's pamphlet, Keeping Corruption Out (PDF format).

 Learn more